-If you have a hand in creating, distributing, managing, revising (updating, improving) content, listen up.
-We’re sharing some hints we think your content would want you to know if it could speak.
+If you have a hand in creating, distributing, managing, revising content, listen up!
+We’re sharing some hints we think your content would give you if it could speak for itself.

 2. Know your audience